bricoletc/delfies/paper/paper.md

 prepared a subset of publicly-available data from the nematode *Oscheius onirici*, whose elimination breakpoint motif has been previously described [@Estrem2023].
-The data are available on Zenodo [@ZenodoData2024], and consist of a small genome region containing a known single breakpoint and alignment files for reads sequenced using three distinct technologies: Illumina NovaSeq, Oxford Nanopore Technologies PromethION and Pacific Biosciences Sequel II.
+The data are available on Zenodo [@ZenodoData2024], and consist of a small genome region containing a single elimination breakpoint and alignment files for reads sequenced using three distinct technologies: Illumina NovaSeq, Oxford Nanopore Technologies PromethION and Pacific Biosciences Sequel II.
 The reads span a range of average lengths (151bp to 11.9kbp) and per-base qualities